 Is your travelmate okay with taking photos of you?

 This may sound odd, but I have witnessed firsthand travel buddies being annoyed at their friends for asking them to take photos.
 Again now that I am super active on social media, I know on any trip (excluding a romantic getaway avec The Husband), I will want photos for content.
 If I know before departing that my travel companion is irritated by such a request, I will pack the necessary items needed to take pictures on my own.

 Via the comment section of the Insta post related to this blog, a mes amies mentioned temperature.
 Why this never crossed my mind is beyond me because the battle of hot versus cold is fought every night in my home.
 If sharing a flat with a travelmate, the temperature will matter.
 Does the air conditioner need to be on for you to go to sleep?
 Do you prefer natural air, thus forgoing heating and cooling?
 Or do you turn the thermostat to sauna every night before tucking yourself in?

 All About the Benjamins Baby

 Money certain matters when traveling as a duo.
 Prior to departing, setting budgets or disclosing any expensive interests can help avoid misunderstanding while traveling.
 The subject of money is so crucial to moi because vintage mes amies know, where I am now is not where I have always been.
-Just because someone has enough money to purchase a flight (or any mode of transportation) and secure lodging does not mean that they have money to dine at Michelin Star restaurants every night.
+Just because someone has enough money to purchase a flight (or any mode of transportation) and secure lodging does not mean they have money to dine at Michelin Star restaurants every night.
 I love Opera and the theatre, and I am now in a place where I can afford to attend these events.
 Not everyone will be okay with paying 150€ to attend a show.
 I also love luxury shopping.
-Will your travel partner be uneasy if you’re visiting multiple shops with price points out of their budget?
+Will your travel partner be uneasy if you visit multiple shops with price points out of their budget?